PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     Jianqiao Yu, <strong>Zhangzhen Zhu</strong>, Junyuan Lu, Sicheng Yin, Yu Zhang </p>

     <p>
-        Model predictive control based robot pose controller is proposed for our newly designed wheeled bipedal robot.
-The robot features leg mechanisms with three degrees of freedom, which effectively decouples its rolling and leaning motions.
-Instead of using a wheeled linear inverted pendulum model, a floating base model is introduced to maximize motion flexibility.
-A hierarchical MPC control structure is employed to track the desired pose while considering possible constraints.
-Both simulation and real-world experiments demonstrate that the proposed method can track a pose trajectory with lower error than traditional feedback control methods.
+        <strong>Model predictive control</strong> based robot pose controller is proposed for our newly designed wheeled bipedal robot.
+The robot features
+        leg mechanisms with three degrees of freedom, which effectively decouples its rolling and leaning motions.
+Instead of using a wheeled linear inverted pendulum model, a <strong>floating base model</strong> is introduced to maximize motion flexibility.
+A hierarchical MPC control structure is employed to track the desired pose.
+Simulation and experiments demonstrate that the proposed method can track a pose trajectory with lower error than traditional feedback controllers.
     </p>
   </div>
 </div>